 Algae are the most dreaded microorganism in the eyes of the pool operator - they are unsightly, slimy, and at times, difficult to remove.
-Fortunately, vinyl pools are much less likely to experience this issue, because of built in antimicrobial agents and because vinyl is less porous as compared to other types of pool surfaces.
+Fortunately, vinyl pools are much less likely to experience this issue, because of built in antimicrobial agents and because vinyl is less porous as compared to other types of pool surfaces, the microbes can't latch on or imbed themselves into vinyl pool surfaces.